nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    which are children of element information items in a CellML namespace, except as permitted in this specification.

-3. CellML Processing Software SHOULD NOT attempt to process CellML infosets which contain information items in a CellML namespace other than the CellML 1.1 or CellML 1.2 namespaces.
+3. CellML processing software SHOULD NOT attempt to process CellML infosets which contain information items in a CellML namespace other than the CellML 1.0, CellML 1.1 or CellML 1.2 namespaces.

 4. CellML infosets MUST NOT contain any element information items in the RDF namespace, unless:

-   1. the element information item or one of its ancestors is an element information item in the RDF namespace, with local name RDF (the RDF element information item), and,
+   1. the element information item or one of its ancestors is an element information item in the RDF namespace, with local name ``RDF`` (the RDF element information item); and
-   2. the RDF element information item forms the top-level of a valid RDF/XML tree, per production 7.2.9 in ?.
+   2. the RDF element information item forms the top-level of a valid RDF/XML tree, per `production 7.2.9 <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/#RDF>`_ in `RDF/XML Syntax Specification <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/>`_.

 5. CellML infosets MUST NOT contain any element information items in the MathML namespace, unless:

-   1. the element information item or one of its ancestors is an element information item in the MathML namespace, with local name math (the math element information item), and,
+   1. the element information item or one of its ancestors is an element information item in the MathML namespace, with local name ``math`` (the math element information item); and
-   2. the math element information item forms the top-level of a valid MathML tree, as described in ?.
+   2. the math element information item forms the top-level of a valid MathML tree, as described in `MathML 2.0 <http://www.w3.org/TR/2003/REC-MathML2-20031021/>`_.

 Extension information items
 ---------------------------

-1. CellML infosets MAY contain zero or more element or attribute information items in an extension namespace (extension information items), as children of CellML Information Items.
+1. CellML infosets MAY contain zero or more element or attribute information items in an extension namespace (extension information items), as children of CellML information items.

 2. Information items in the empty namespace, which appear as children of extension element information items, SHALL also be treated as